taotianli/taotianli.github.io/content/authors/admin/_index.md

 ## About Me

 I'm born in Shanghai, China.
-Now, I'm a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
-My research interest is deep learning methods with its application in medical imaging.
-For an extensive overview of my academic contributions and professional experience, please refer to my Google Scholar profile and curriculum vitae.
+Currenly, I'm a master student majored in Computer Science at ShanghaiTech University (Double first-class university in China).
+My research interest is deep learning methods with its application in medical imaging, especially for neurodevelopment and neurodegenerative disease.
+For an extensive overview of my academic experience, please refer to my Google Scholar profile and CV.

+I'm looking for a PhD position at UK or EU, please contact me if you are interested in me!